StarGate01/p8b-infinitime/README.md

 - ~Update mcuboot to latest~ done
 - Update Infinitime to latest (requires touch driver improvements)

+## LFCLK and missing LF crystals

+The P8b watch comes without an external low frequency crystal.
+This is a problem, because precise timing is required for Bluetooth connections.
+However, the NRF52 can be configured to use its internal RC clock to generate the low frequency clock.

+The wasp-os bootloader as well as the mcuboot bootloader are configured to use this LFRC source.
+Wasp-os uses the Nordic softdevice, which takes care of properly configuring and calibrating the LF RC source.
+Mcuboot does not perform any calibration, however it does not require Bluetooth at all.

+Usage of LFRC in InfiniTime is under ongoing research.

 ## Third-party modules & Thanks to